Marina Beach: History

 Ever since the harbor was built, the area south of the port has accreted significantly, forming the present day's beach mainly due to the presence of wave breakers laid for the construction of the harbor, although the coast in the northern region has undergone severe erosion.
 Eventually, the north-drifting current widened the beach to its present extent.
 The beach was formed as a result of arresting the littoral drift by the port's breakwater.
 The area of the beach is increasing 40 sq m every year due to progradation.

 Since the creation of the promenade in 1884, there were several additions along the stretch.
 The country's first aquarium was established as one of the first additions in 1909.
 Shortly after the Independence, the Triumph of Labour statue and the Gandhi statue in 'march to Dandi' stride, which has been duplicated on the lawns of the Parliament House, were erected on the beach.
 In 1968, a number of statues of icons of Tamil literature was erected to mark the first World Tamil Conference, including Avvaiyar, Tiruvalluvar, Kambar, Subramania Bharathiyar, Bharathidasan, the Dravidologist Caldwell, G. U. Pope and Veeramamunivar.
-Anna memorial was built in 1970 and the MGR memorial in 1988, shortening the stretch at its northern end.
+Anna memorial was built in 1970 and the M.G.R. and Amma Memorial in 1988, shortening the stretch at its northern end.
 Later addition was a statue for Kamaraj.
 In December 2016, the then chief minister of Tamil Nadu J. Jayalalithaa was also buried here, inside the M.G.R.
 Memorial campus and a foundation stone for construction of a memorial for her there has been laid.
 On 8 August 2018, former chief minister of Tamil Nadu M. Karunanidhi was buried beside his mentor Annadurai at the Marina Beach.